Basic Data Transfer

 blockCount

-Number of consecutive data blocks to be transferred.
-The value is of the uint16_t type.
-The value range is as follows: blockCount ∈ [1, 4095].
+Number of contiguous data blocks to be transferred, which is of the uint16_t type.
+The value range is [1, 4095].

 blockLen